Intergovernmental agreements (IGAs)

-- was amongst the first batch of signatories to the so-called Multilateral Instrument (MLI) in June 2017, and
+- was amongst the first batch of signatories to the Multilateral Instrument (MLI) in June 2017 (South Africa ratified the MLI in 2022), and

-- enacted (in 2016 and 2017) domestic regulations to enact transfer pricing documentation requirements aligned with Chapter V of the OECD’s 2017 Transfer Pricing Guidelines (also referred to as BEPS Action 13), including the exchange of Country-by-Country Reports.
+- enacted (in 2016 and 2017) domestic regulations to enact transfer pricing documentation requirements aligned with Chapter V of the OECD’s 2017 Transfer Pricing Guidelines (also referred to as BEPS Action 13), including the exchange of CbC reports.

 Common Reporting Standard (CRS)

-On 9 October 2020, updated Common Reporting Standard (‘CRS’) regulations were published in the Government Gazette.
-These regulations replace earlier regulations from 2016, and introduce mandatory disclosure rules and administrative procedures in relation thereto.
+On 9 October 2020, updated CRS regulations were published in the Government Gazette.
+These regulations replace earlier regulations from 2016 and introduce mandatory disclosure rules and administrative procedures in relation thereto.

 The mandatory disclosure rules introduced ensure access to information on CRS Avoidance Arrangements and Opaque Offshore Structures for purposes of ensuring compliance with the CRS and the effective implementation of the anti-avoidance rules.